 Here is your job:

-• practice each movement as though you were confronting the opponent
+- Practice each movement as though you were confronting an opponent.

 Force does not come from the buildup of strength or clout.
 Each year my profession attends a conference and has a booth with varying degrees of success.
 This last year was the most successful.
 It was not because of the products we were selling or because of who was attending.
 We worked hard to strip away everything that was non-essential and therefore had extremely positive engaging employees attend who focused on three applicable products.
 It was a success because we aligned our force to have the greatest impact and left the conference feeling elated rather than exhausted.

-Purpose: work hard day by day until the body is very flexible and adaptable to multi-faceted changes
+The purpose: To work hard day by day until the body is very flexible and adaptable to multi-faceted changes.

 Level Five Tips for Tai Chi Development